-Building on our century of know-how, Washington continues to be a dominant force in the aerospace industry, not only producing more than 1,400 aircraft and unmanned aerial systems annually, but building nearly 90% of all commercial aircraft in North America.
+Building on our century of know-how, Washington continues to be a dominant force in the aerospace industry.
+Our 136,100 highly-skilled workers produce 1,400 aircraft and unmanned aerial systems annually, manufacturing nearly 90% of all commercial aircraft in the United States.

 The state is anchored by Boeing, which was founded on the shores of Seattle's Lake Union in 1916.
 In the ensuing years, the company has turned out tens of thousands of aircraft from its Washington factories - including every 737, 747, 757, 767 and 777 ever built, plus the vast majority of 787 Dreamliners.
 The next generation 737 MAX and 777X are also being built in the state.
 Washington also has a rapidly growing space cluster, featuring such visionary firms as Aerojet Rocketdyne, Blue Origin, Spaceflight Industries, SpaceX and Vulcan Aerospace.

 More than 1,400 aerospace-related companies benefit from this dense ecosystem of innovation and invention, serving as the supply chain for every major aircraft manufacturer and air carrier in the world.

 Commercial Aircraft Production (2016)